ShirleyLxq/SampleCode/README.md

-Matlab code Shirley Liu wrote for a computational neuroscience coursework.
+Matlab code that Shirley Liu wrote for a computational neuroscience coursework.